Acodei Data Processing Agreement

 A.6 Duration of Processing and Retention

-Below is a non-exhaustive list of third-party Subprocessors that may Process User Personal Data in connection with the Services.
+Below is the current list of third-party Sub-processors that may process User Personal Data in connection with the Services.
 Acodei may update this list from time to time in accordance with Section 6.

 • Purpose: Cloud infrastructure and hosting provider for storage, databases, and compute resources supporting the Acodei application.